Spectral gap and exponential convergence to equilibrium for a multi-species Landau system: Introduction

 \subsection{Acknowledgements.}

-MPG is supported by NSF DMS-1412748.
+MPG is supported by NSF DMS-1412748 and DMS-1514761.
 NZ acknowledges support from the Austrian Science Fund (FWF), grants P24304, P27352, and W1245, and the Austrian-French Program of the Austrian Exchange Service (OeAD).
 MPG would like to thank NCTS Mathematics Division Taipei for their kind hospitality.
 The authors would like to thank Francesco Salvarani for the fruitful discussions.
-The authors would also like to thank the Mathematics Department at Royal Institute of Technology KTH, Sweden.
+The authors would also like to thank for their kind hospitality the Mathematics Department at Royal Institute of Technology KTH, Sweden.